 Now, on to my blog:

 We come into this world yawning with boredom, and go downhill from there.
-Recently, in my philosophy class, we were having a discussion about whether we would want to live an extra hundred years.
+Recently, in my philosophy class, we were discussing whether we would want to live an extra hundred years.
 One class member commented that he would not want to do so, because by that time, he probably would have done or learned everything interesting, and life would be just too boring.

 We all laughed while nodding in agreement.
 Yes, we scurry from boredom the moment we encounter it.
 Humans seem to need constant engagement, constant entertainment, constant stimulation.